FAQ - Other Services

 A. ORS 166.291 is available at www.leg.state.or.us/ors/166.html.
 Scroll through the index and then down to the section you want to review.

 A. No. There are no penalties for letting your license expire.
 However, without a license, you have no authority to carry concealed.
 If you wish to renew your license, please call (503)846-2761 to schedule an appointment.

 A. Yes, we have a permanent Drug Drop Box at our Hillsboro Headquarters.
 Cleaning out unneeded medications, especially prescription painkillers, is one of the easiest ways to help prevent prescription drug abuse among teens who do not realize how addictive opiates and many other drugs can be.
 Thanks to HIDTA funding, we have a permanent Drug Dropbox in our lobby at 215 SW Adams Avenue in Hillsboro.
 You can drop off prescription medications and samples, all over-the-counter medications, vitamins, pet medications, medicated ointments, and liquid medication in leak-proof containers.
 This part of our lobby is open from 8:00 am to 9:30 pm daily.

-A. The Crime Prevention Team gives numerous presentations to community and civic groups in English or Spanish.
+A. The Community Outreach Resources and Education Team gives numerous presentations to community and civic groups in English or Spanish.
 Topics such as Personal Safety, Home Security, Identity Theft and Neighborhood Watch are given frequently.
 Other topics are available as needed, and new programs are developed to address new crime trends.
-The Crime Prevention Team also coordinates our highly regarded Neighborhood Watch Newsletter, which is available by e-mail subscription, via our web site, and by mail.

 A. Visit our Self Defense page.